My Secret Weapon for MASLD: Why Zucchini Is Great for Fatty Liver

 Baked zucchini with a tiny bit of low fat cheese: yummy!

-This food is safe to eat and recommended for a fatty liver diet, but if you prepare it in an unhealthy way… it becomes unhealthy too.
-So only eat them raw, grilled or boiled – or part of any dish/stew that you prepare.
+This food is safe to eat and recommended for a fatty liver diet, but if you prepare it in an unhealthy way, it becomes unhealthy too.

 Also read: Is Air Fried Food Good for Fatty Liver Disease?